Bodie Island: History

 Inlets frequently open and close along the Outer Banks, making landform naming inconsistent.
-Bodie Island, when it was an island, extended farther south than it does today.
-The island was originally formed around 1738, when New Inlet opened, separating Bodie Island from Hatteras Island to the south.
+When it was an island, Bodie Island extended farther south than it does today.
+The island was initially formed around 1738, when New Inlet opened, separating Bodie Island from Hatteras Island to the south.
 The opening of Oregon Inlet in 1846 truncated the southern portion of Bodie Island, forming a new island situated between Bodie and Hatteras.
 The new barrier island was given the name Pea Island, but the wider, more powerful Oregon Inlet led to the eventual closure of New Inlet around 1933.
 Pea Island thus became a part of Hatteras Island until 2011 when New Inlet reopened during Hurricane Irene.

 Near the North Carolina-Virginia state line, the Currituck Inlet and Musketo Inlets along with Caffey's Inlet to the south in the vicinity of Duck once existed, which made the Currituck Banks itself a chain of barrier islands.
-Currituck inlet served as the boundary between the two states in the early 18th century.
+Currituck Inlet served as the boundary between the two states in the early 18th century.
 The old Currituck Inlet closed around 1728, Caffey's Inlet closed in 1811, New Currituck Inlet had closed by 1828 and Musketo Inlet finally closed in 1882 creating the long peninsula extending from Sandbridge to Oregon Inlet that is seen today.

 Explorer John Lawson mentions Bodies Island just once in his 1709 book A New Voyage to Carolina, when discussing fauna of North Carolina, in particular, a species of rabbit.
-He wrote the following: "I was told of several that were upon Bodies Island by Ronoak, which came from that Ship of Bodies;" This would indicate that Bodie Island was so named as early as 1709.
+He wrote the following: "I was told of several that were upon Bodies Island by Ronoak, which came from that Ship of Bodies."
+This would indicate that Bodie Island was so named as early as 1709.